-Sincerely, Harriet (changed from working title Thimble) is a quiet middle grade graphic novel about the power of storytelling slated for release by Lerner Publishing’s Graphic Universe in spring 2019 (bumped up from fall).
+Sincerely, Harriet (changed from working title Thimble) is a quiet middle grade graphic novel about the power of storytelling slated for release by Lerner Publishing’s Graphic Universe imprint on May 7th, 2019.

-THIMBLE follows Harriet across a restless late summer in 1996, exploring her first crush (which just happens to be on a girl), chronic illness, and different ways to be a storyteller.
-Graphic Universe, an imprint of Lerner Publishing, will publish the book in fall of 2019.
+SINCERELY, HARRIET follows Harriet across a restless late summer in 1996, exploring her first crush (which just happens to be on a girl), chronic illness, and different ways to be a storyteller.
+Graphic Universe, an imprint of Lerner Publishing, will publish the book in spring of 2019.

 Early visual development and sample artwork: